 You can challenge a Penalty Charge Notice if:

-Challenge reasons we can't accept
+Challenge reasons we won't usually accept

-We cannot accept the following reasons:
+We won't usually accept the following reasons:

 - your exemption certificate had expired